Schwarz reflections and the Tricorn: Introduction

-In Section~\ref{sec_tricorn}, we give a detailed description of the dynamics of quadratic anti-polynomials and their connectedness locus, the Tricorn.
+In Section~\ref{sec_back}, we give a detailed description of the dynamics of quadratic anti-polynomials and their connectedness locus, the Tricorn.
 Although many techniques used in the study of the Mandelbrot set can be adapted to investigate the Tricorn, lack of holomorphic parameter dependence adds complexity to the situation.
 Moreover, lack of quasi-conformal rigidity of parameters on the boundary of the Tricorn results in various topological subtleties.
-We discuss some of the essential topological differences between the Mandelbrot set and the Tricorn, and record all the results that we will need for the sequel.
+We discuss some of the essential topological differences between the Mandelbrot set and the Tricorn, and record all the results that we will need in the paper.

+Sections~\ref{ideal_triangle} contains a description of the ideal triangle group, the associated reflection map $\rho$, and the conjugacy $\mathcal{E}$ between $\rho$ and $\overline{z}^2$.
+In Section~\ref{sec_quad_domain}, we briefly review the basic definitions and some general properties of quadrature domains and Schwarz reflection maps.

-Section~\ref{schwarz_circle_cardioid} is a recapitulation of the definition of Schwarz reflection maps associated with quadrature domains and a description of the C\&C family.
-We also recall the basic dynamically meaningful sets associated with Schwarz reflection maps in the C\&C family and the corresponding objects in the parameter space.
-Some important dynamical results about the maps in the C\&C family (that were proved in \cite{LLMM1}) are also collected here.
+Section~\ref{schwarz_circle_cardioid} is a recapitulation of the circle-and-cardioid family $\mathcal{S}$ that was introduced in \cite{LLMM1}.
+Some basic dynamical results about the maps in the circle-and-cardioid family (that were proved in \cite{LLMM1}) are also collected here.

 In Section~\ref{unif_exterior_conn_locus}, we begin our study of the parameter space of $\mathcal{S}$.
-The main goal of this section is to prove Theorem~\ref{thm_unif_exterior_conn_locus}, which states that the conformal position of the escaping critical value produces a homeomorphism between the escape locus (complement of $\cC(\mathcal{S})$ in the parameter plane) and a suitable simply connected domain.
-The proof of Theorem~\ref{thm_unif_exterior_conn_locus} has some features in common with the proof of connectedness of the Mandelbrot set, but lack of holomorphic parameter dependence of the maps $F_a$ adds significant subtlety to the situation forcing us to adopt a more topological route.
-This theorem allows us to tessellate the exterior of the connectedness locus by dynamically meaningful tiles, which turns out to be a key ingredient in the rest of the paper.
+The main goal of this section is to prove Theorem~\ref{thm_unif_exterior_conn_locus}, which states that the conformal position of the escaping critical value produces a homeomorphism between the escape locus of $\mathcal{S}$ and a suitable simply connected domain.

 In Section~\ref{hyperbolic}, we describe the structure of hyperbolic components of $\cC(\mathcal{S})$.
 As in the case of the Tricorn, the hyperbolic components of odd period vastly differ from their even-period counterparts.